 The Royal Chedis

-The twin chedis were constructed by the Thai Royal Air Force to honour the 60th birthday of the King and Queen of Thailand (in 1987 and 1992 respectively).
-The darker colour chedi with the brown tint (Phra Mahathat Chedi Nophamethanidol) is for the king and the one with the light-blue or lilac hue (Phra Mahathat Chedi Noppholbhumsiri) is for the queen.
-The area is beautifully landscaped with a stunning display of flowers and on a clear day provides glorious views over northern Thailand and the mountains of Burma (to the west).
+The twin chedis were constructed by the Thai Royal Air Force to honour the 60th birthday of King Bhumibol Adulyadej and Queen Sirikit (in 1987 and 1992 respectively).
+The darker colour chedi with the brown tint is for King Bhumibol and is known as Phra Mahathat Chedi Nophamethanidol.
+The chedi for Queen Sirikit has more of a lilac hue and is known as Phra Mahathat Chedi Noppholbhumsiri.
+The area is beautifully landscaped with a stunning display of flowers and on a clear day provides glorious views over northern Thailand and the mountains of Burma to the west.

 A day trip to Doi Inthanon can easily be arranged at any tour office in Chiang Mai.
 A typical trip may involve a stop en-route at the small town of Chom Thong to see the wat there (which dates back to the fifteenth century) before going on to Doi Inthanon.
-There is a national park entrance fee of 200 Baht for foreign visitors, but this is normally included in the cost of your tour (ask when booking).
-Most tours will stop off at one of the waterfalls (usually Vachiritharn Falls or Siritharn Falls) before having lunch and then venturing on to the summit and the royal chedis.
-It can get quite chilly at the top of the mountain, especially during the cool season from November-February so it is advisable to wear long trousers and take a light jacket or jumper/jersey.
+There is a national park entrance fee of 300 Baht for foreign visitors, but this is normally included in the cost of your tour (ask when booking).
+Most tours will stop off at one of the waterfalls, usually Vachiritharn Falls or Siritharn Falls, before having lunch and then venturing on to the summit and the royal chedis.
+It can get chilly at the top of the mountain, especially during the cool season from November-February and it is advisable to wear long trousers and take a light jacket or jumper/jersey.